 Step 2 Customize your output settings

-Once your Apple Music files are loaded into Tunelf app, click the Format icon at the bottom left-hand corner.
+Once your Apple Music files are loaded into the Tunelf app, click the Format icon at the bottom left-hand corner.
 A window of format setting will appear where you can set the output format, codec, channel, sample rate, and bit rate.
 The converter supports the output formats including MP3, AAC, M4A, M4B, FALC, and WAV.

 Step 3 Start to convert Apple Music files

 After all your settings are done, you can now click the Convert button and Tunelf Audio Converter will automatically convert Apple Music songs to MP3 or other audio formats you want.
 You can then locate all your converted Apple Music files by clicking the Converted button and begin to make a backup or sync Apple Music.

 Part 4.
 FAQs about Apple Music Sync Library

 Q1.
 Can I put the Apple Music library in iCloud?